Colorado Privacy Act (CPA)

 Identify and document all personal data processed by the organization, including data sources, storage locations, processing activities, and data sharing practices.

 Ensure that privacy notices are clear, comprehensive, and easily accessible.
-Include details about consumer rights and how to exercise them.
+Include details about consumer rights and how to exercise them, as well as required disclosures for biometric identifiers and minors’ data.

 Establish procedures to handle consumer requests for data access, correction, deletion, portability, and opt-out of data sales or targeted advertising.

-Conduct and document assessments for processing activities that pose a heightened risk to consumer privacy.
-Use these assessments to mitigate risks and ensure compliance.
+Conduct and document assessments for processing activities that pose a heightened risk to consumer privacy, including biometric processing and any minors-related data practices.

-Provide training to employees on CPA requirements and the organization’s data protection policies and procedures.
+Provide training to employees on CPA requirements and the organization’s data protection policies and procedures, especially regarding biometric identifiers and minors’ data obligations.

-Ensure that appropriate technical and organizational measures are in place to protect personal data against unauthorized access, disclosure, alteration, and destruction.
+Ensure that appropriate technical and organizational measures protect personal data against unauthorized access, disclosure, alteration, and destruction, including safeguards specific to biometric identifiers.

 Regularly review and update privacy practices and compliance programs to align with CPA requirements and any new guidance or amendments.